John Jameson (character): Fictional character biography

-Born in New York City, John Jonah Jameson III is the son of The Daily Bugles irascible, gruff publisher John Jonah Jameson Junior.
-Jonah is immensely proud of his son, whom he sees as a true hero.
+Born in New York City, John Jonah Jameson III is the son of The Daily Bugles irascible, gruff publisher J. Jonah Jameson Jr. and Joan and the grandson of J. Jonah Jameson Sr. Jonah is immensely proud of his son, whom he sees as a true hero.
 Initially an astronaut, he was first seen being saved by Spider-Man when his craft malfunctioned on re-entry, something that did nothing to endear the wall-crawler to his father resenting Spider-Man's form of heroism.

+At one point, Jameson was sent by NASA to evaluate the possibility of recruiting Spider-Man for the space program, which led to him witnessing the new superhero team 'the Spacemen', who claimed to be astronauts who had been exposed to cosmic energies during a mission and were hunting Spider-Man for thefts.
+However, the wall-crawler soon proved that the Spacemen were the real criminals, and they were actually astronaut washouts who had acquired their powers by stealing from NASA.
+Ultimately Jameson concluded that Spider-Man wouldn't be a good fit for the space program, as his superhuman physiology meant that any data found from testing him wouldn't be applicable to anyone else.

-On a later mission, Jameson was infected with spores that gave him superstrength, but strained his body and mind.
+On a later mission, Jameson was infected with spores that gave him super-strength, but strained his body and mind.
 He was forced to wear a strength-restraining Jupiter suit and battled Spider-Man at his father's urging before recovering and calling himself "Colonel Jupiter".
 His father convinced him to go after Spider-Man, who had been seen apparently robbing a bank.
 The web-slinger outsmarted him, and Jonah soon learned that Spider-Man was saving the bank from a bomb.
 However, Jameson did not care about the misunderstanding and was really out for revenge.
 Spider-Man managed to neutralize the spores with electricity, returning Jameson to normal.Manning "1960s" in Gilbert (2012), p.
 37: "Spider-Man tangled with a powered-up John Jameson, driven half-mad by contact with spores encountered on a space walk."

 While he was on the Moon, Jameson found the mystical Godstone, an other-dimensional ruby.
 The jewel grafted itself to his throat (after he made it into a pendant and started wearing it around his neck) and extended tendrils through his body.
 Moonlight activated the gem, which transformed him into the lycanthropic Man-Wolf, and he fought Spider-Man in this bestial form.
 The ruby was removed by Spider-Man.
-Some time after that, the ruby was reattached to Jameson by Morbius the Living Vampire who used the Man-Wolf as a pawn so that Morbius could find a cure for his condition.
+Some time after that, the ruby was reattached to Jameson by Morbius, the Living Vampire, who used the Man-Wolf as a pawn so that Morbius could find a cure for his condition.
 The Man-Wolf was again defeated by Spider-Man.